 - QA Check set to Ready for QA

 I figured it would be fastest if I just implemented it, so we avoid another trip.
 It's not tested, but should be safe to deploy.
 I mean, it shouldn't make things worse unless there is a syntax error.

-#5 Updated by anonym over 2 years ago
+#5 Updated by anonym almost 3 years ago

 And the log shows that the wiki wasn't pre-built.